pfsense/docs/source/releases/2-2-2-new-features-and-changes.rst

    recommended, violates RFC 3927.

--  Fixed invalid ruleset generation when using port forwards with destination “any” on a DHCP client WAN-type interface, have pure NAT mode reflection enabled, and have the interface with link up but unable to reach a DHCP server for an extended period.
+-  Fixed invalid ruleset generation when using port forwards with destination "any" on a DHCP client WAN-type interface, have pure NAT mode reflection enabled, and have the interface with link up but unable to reach a DHCP server for an extended period.
    `#4564 <https://redmine.pfsense.org/issues/4564>`__